fayaaz/spacewalk.ansible/README.md

 - Default admin password is admin
 - Default company name is Spacewalk
 - The default information can be changed in this file: ./roles/spacewalk-customisations/defaults/main.yml
-- Due to this ansible issue: https://github.com/ansible/ansible/issues/47210 the installation for spacewalk-postgresql does not use the yum module, due to a bug in the module they playbook will fail.
-Should be fixed when Ansible 2.8 is released.
 - Added support for Ubuntu Bionic

 Hardware / Virtual sizing advisement:
 - 1 CPU, 4GB of ram minimum, 64GB of disk

-Todo:
-- Add a lazy people script for: SpaceWalk proxy and client

 For the lazy people: one command to install both ansible and run the spacewalk server installation playbook (requires you to be root):
 ```